 Image: Michael Anastassiades, Photo by © Osma Harvilahti

-The first edition of the Milano Design Film Festival World Tour Greece—Athens will take place from Friday, November 6 to Sunday, November 8, at Greek Film Archive / Tainiothiki tis Ellados, 48 Iera Odos St. & 134–136 Megalou Alexandrou St. – with film screenings, national and International guest appearances with talks, and presentations.
+The first edition of the Milano Design Film Festival World Tour Greece—Athens will take place in 2021 (Dates to be announced), at Greek Film Archive / Tainiothiki tis Ellados, 48 Iera Odos St. & 134–136 Megalou Alexandrou St. – with film screenings, national and International guest appearances with talks, and presentations.